geudde/attic-chest/pages/04.season-3/16.meeting-44/08.nestling/docs.md

 Nor softly sympathetic mourn
 In all the elegance of woe.

-He hardly drags th’unequal load
+He hardly drags th’ unequal load
 Through the rough vale of adverse life
 With unscarred feet, that treads the thorn
 With gentle heart to bear its strife.

 To meet the shock of fate be yours
-And rear aloft th’unatten’d brow;
+And rear aloft th’ unatten’d brow;
 Though thunders shake the rending Earth
 And towns and regal towers are low.